 - 1 Tbsp maca powder

-- 1 cup Craisins or raisins (save for end)
+- 1 cup Craisins (dried cranberries) or raisins

-- Add the remaining ingredients (except for the raisins) and puree all ingredients until smooth.
+- Add the bananas, strawberries, dried cranberries and puree all ingredients until smooth.

-- Spread 1 cup (yields 7 cups of batter) of batter out on the non-stick dehydrator tray liner and dehydrate at 145 degrees (F) for 1 hour, then reduce to 115 degrees (F) for about 4 hours or until you can peel it off the teflex sheet.
+- Dehydrate at 145 degrees (F) for 1 hour, then reduce to 115 degrees (F) for about 4 hours or until you can peel it off the teflex sheet.

 The Institute of Culinary Ingredients™